-Brooklyn born to Puerto Rican parents, Jerry Ramos was introduced to various genres of music from a very early age.
-Through the years he has immersed himself in his love for Classical, Jazz and Afro-Cuban music while maintaining his feet grounded to his New York City roots.
+Born to Puerto Rican parents on the south side of Brooklyn New York City, Jerry Ramos was introduced to the rich and diverse genres of music from a very early age.
+Throughout the years Jerry immersed himself in Classical, Jazz and Afro-Cuban music while maintaining his feet grounded to his New York City roots of gospel and funk.

-As Jerry reached his young adult years he moved on from playing Percussion and picked up the Upright and Electric Bass due to his new influences of Bobby Rodriguez, Israel "Cachao" Lopez, Charles Mingus, Scott La Faro, Jaco Pastorious, John Patitucci, Michael Vinas, Joe Santiago and the great Andy Gonzalez.
-The latter two would become more than mentors and more as older brothers.
+As a multi - instrumentalist Jerry was influenced of by the masterful bassists; Bobby Rodriguez, Israel "Cachao" Lopez, Charles Mingus, Paul Chambers, Scott La Faro, Jaco Pastorius, John Patitucci, Michael Vinas, Joe Santiago and the great Andy Gonzalez.
+Both Joe and Andy would become more than mentors and teachers , But more like older brothers.

-With such passion for music, Jerry initiated his formal studies in music theory and history at the Julliard School of Music Evening Division and is currently a student at the New School of Jazz and Contemporary Music studying Bass and Composition.
+With so much passion and love for music, Jerry initiated his formal studies in music theory and history at the Julliard School of Music Evening Division and has continued his studies at the New School of Jazz and Contemporary Music studying Bass and Composition.